hsmrkulj/hsmrkulj/README.md

-fix alignment of + icon in the accordition zone, fix Personal card area (layout), fix gallery navigation buttons alignment (to center), fix broken GitHub link (new repo name)
+fix alignment of + icon in the accordition zone, fix Personal card area (layout), fix gallery navigation buttons alignment (to center), fix broken GitHub link (new repo name), clear junk code and not used classes from recent iterations